noahlevenson/typpo.js/README.md

 # typpo.js

-Typpo.js is a JavaScript library that can procedurally animate lifelike human typing -- errors, corrections and all.
+Typpo.js is a JavaScript library that can procedurally animate lifelike human typing -- random errors, corrections and all.

 Just set some parameters and supply a string, then watch Typpo type it with startling inaccuracy.